Adidas emulates 'fast fashion' model to get back on trend

 "You can imagine if they are buying it three times faster we are not discounting ...
 They are buying it at full price," he said.
 "A 20 percent improvement of full-price sales could add tens of millions to the bottom line."

-Such an improvement could be vital given criticism from shareholders of Adidas efforts to far to catch market leader Nike.
+Such an improvement could be vital given criticism from shareholders of Adidas's efforts to far to catch market leader Nike.

 Bennett said speeding up clothing delivery was relatively easy as garment factories are already spread around the world, including in Turkey and eastern Europe which could service western Europe.
 But moving footwear production away from Asia was harder as plants cost more.